Health and Safety Abroad

 - Providing students with the opportunity to return to the United States;

-- allowing the WSU program to continue in the same format,
+- Allowing the WSU program to continue in the same format,

-- relocating the program to a alternative sites so that the program may continue,
+- Relocating the program to a alternative sites so that the program may continue,

-- temporarily suspending program operations, or
+- Temporarily suspending program operations, or

-- the permanent closure of the program and the return of all participants to the U.S.
+- The permanent closure of the program and the return of all participants to the U.S.

-Travel Alerts and Travel Health Precautions:
+Travel Advisories and Travel Health Precautions:

-Wayne State University will continuously review all Travel Alerts issued by the U.S. Department of State and Travel Health Precautions issued by the Center for Disease Control and Prevention where safety and security issues are a concern.
-Final decisions in regard to sending or withdrawing students from areas with Travel Alerts or Travel Health Precautions will be made after consulting with officials from the foreign host universities or overseas providers, the U.S. Department of State, the Center for Disease Prevention and Control, appropriate Wayne State University administrators, and other well-informed experts on issues related to the region in question.
+Wayne State University will continuously review all Travel Advisories issued by the U.S. Department of State and Travel Health Precautions issued by the Center for Disease Control and Prevention where safety and security issues are a concern.
+Final decisions in regard to sending or withdrawing students from areas with Travel Advisories or Travel Health Precautions will be made after consulting with officials from the foreign host universities or overseas providers, the U.S. Department of State, the Center for Disease Prevention and Control, appropriate Wayne State University administrators, and other well-informed experts on issues related to the region in question.

-Travel Alerts generally indicate that a specific threat has been received or that there might be a threat to U.S. citizens.
+Travel Advisories generally indicate that a specific threat has been received or that there might be a threat to U.S. citizens.
 In most cases these threats are not realized, and most importantly, are not likely to cause difficulties for our students and faculty if they exercise reasonable caution.

-Students interested in applying for a WSU-sponsored program in countries where a travel alert or travel health precaution has been issued, need to be aware of the following policy as it pertains to your withdrawal and refund of program fees:
+Students interested in applying for a WSU-sponsored program in countries where a travel advisory or travel health precaution has been issued, need to be aware of the following policy as it pertains to your withdrawal and refund of program fees:

 When Wayne State University officially cancels a program or suspends travel prior to the start of a program or activity abroad for safety or security reasons, the student is entitled to a full refund of all monies paid to date related to that program.